mrKappa27/aws-bootcamp-cruddur-2023/journal/week8.md

 # Week 8 — Serverless Image Processing

+## TL;DR

+- Followed the videos
+- Followed the live
+- Completed the todolist

+Interesting week, especially what we did on rendering with Cloudfront and the main challenge has been tinkering with Ruby + presigned URLs, these URLs tend to be tricky sometimes.

 ## New Directory

 Lets contain our cdk pipeline in a new top level directory called: